The Riemannian curvature identities of a $G_2$ connection with skew-symmetric torsion and generalized Ricci solitons: Integrable manifolds with closed torsion

 Then it is a steady generalized Ricci soliton with $X=\theta$ and $B=d\theta-\theta\lrcorner T$. \end{prop} \begin{proof} As we identify the vector field $X$ with its corresponding 1-form via the metric, we have using \eqref{tsym}

 In view of \eqref{rics}, \eqref{tsym} and \eqref{acy1} we write the first equation in \eqref{gein3} in the form

 Set $X=\theta, \quad B=d\theta-\theta\lrcorner T$ and use \eqref{clos1} to get $\d T=B$ and \eqref{acy2} is trivially satisfied.
 Hence, \eqref{gein3} holds since $d(B+\theta\lrcorner T)=d^2\theta=0$. \end{proof} One fundamental consequence of Perelman's energy formula for Ricci flow is that compact steady solitons for Ricci flow are automatically gradient.
-Adapting these energy functionals to generalized Ricci flow it is proved in \cite[Chapter~6]{GFS} that steady generalized Ricci solitons on compact manifolds are automatically gradient, and moreover satisfy k = 0, i.e there exists a smooth function $f$ such that $X=grad(f)$ and \eqref{gein2} takes the form
+Adapting these energy functionals to generalized Ricci flow it is proved in \cite[Chapter~6]{GFS} that steady generalized Ricci solitons on compact manifolds are automatically gradient and the 2-form $k = 0$ \cite[Corollary~6.11]{GFS}, i.e there exists a smooth function $f$ such that $X=grad(f)$ and \eqref{gein2} takes the form